zenio/festline.github.io/_pages/roadmap.md

 ## How to publish a project
 1. Register the topic of your project in this [Google Document](https://docs.google.com/spreadsheets/d/15qao-tn6V7JXy2bWUasWy-yOXDm8xW8ZtPXfdJnO-v4/edit#gid=0)
 2. Make a Pull Request (an [instruction](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github)) with your tutorial in a form of a Jupyter notebook [here](https://github.com/Yorko/mlcourse.ai/tree/master/jupyter_english/projects_indiv).
 Respect the repo structure: put images to img, ipynb file to `jupyter_english/projects_indiv`.
 Do not commit data to our repo.
 Instead, upload your data somewhere, and share a link
+3. Projects must be written in English.
+As for programming language, only Python is allowed
-3. If you don't cope with these simple rules, your project is not taken into account.
+4. If you don't cope with these simple rules, your project is not taken into account.
-4. When your Pull Request is accepted, you need to make an [nbviewer](http://nbviewer.jupyter.org/) link for your ipynb file.
+5. When your Pull Request is accepted, you need to make an [nbviewer](http://nbviewer.jupyter.org/) link for your ipynb file.
 If you'd like to, you can also share the link in the #mlcourse_ai Slack channel with a short description of your project.
 However, it's not necessary.
-4. Evaluation process for individual projects is a peer-review, criteria are list below.
+6. Evaluation process for individual projects is a peer-review, criteria are list below.
 More info on peer-review process will be provided later.

 ## Plan and evaluation criteria